Are Opinion Polls Flawed?

 People are poor predictors of their own behaviour:

-People are very social creatures who are heavily influenced by those around us (our in-group).
+Opinion polls don’t allow for the fact that people are very social creatures and have a strong herd instinct which means we are heavily influenced by those around us (our in-group).
 As a result we behave in ways that are consistent with our ‘in-group’ rather than what might be best for others.
 However, in order to maintain self-esteem we like to think about our behaviour in a way that projects our actions in a favourable light.

 We can feel uncomfortable about thinking about our true motivations as this can harm our ego and self-image.
 Most people like to think they are acting in a way that is for the good of others and so we rationalise our behaviour in ways that reinforces our self-image.